leapwallet/cosmos-node-setup/docs/software-setup.md

         sudo ufw allow https
     end

+    read -P 'Enter y if you\'re going to install PANIC, and n otherwise: ' WILL_INSTALL_PANIC if test $WILL_INSTALL_PANIC = 'y'
+        sudo ufw allow https from any to any port 3333 proto tcp sudo ufw allow https from any to any port 8000 proto tcp end

     read -P 'Enter y if you want to allow other nodes to sync with yours, and n otherwise: ' REQUIRES_SYNCING if test $REQUIRES_SYNCING = 'y'
         sudo ufw allow from any to any port 26656 proto tcp